 Take Cues from Architecture

 Quite the romantic space, this petite kitchen looks like it was inspired by a Parisian patisserie.
-White marble cabinets, a magenta runner, blooming florals, and ladylike details give this galley kitchen gorgeous personality, while strategically placed mirrors add flair.
+White marble cabinets, a magenta runner, blooming florals, and ladylike details give this galley kitchen a gorgeous personality, while strategically placed mirrors add flair.
 You can add mirrors to your space to not only serve as sophisticated dećor but also add to the illusion of a larger space.

 Be Strategic with Appliance Placement

 The hoodless stovetop on the kitchen island is a genius use of space—and that pastel, vintage-inspired serving set might be the cutest collection ever.
 We love how it draws on the sleek light pink and white marble backsplash, tying the space together.
 If you want to add an edgier feel, try going darker with your cabinets, like the navy ones shown here.